-After the processions and the dancing three scrolls of the Torah are read.
+After the processions and the dancing, two scrolls of the Torah are read.
 The last Parsha of the Torah followed immediately by the first chapter of the Torah, this starts the cycle of reading the Torah from the very first to the last each year.

 |21 October 2019||23 Tishrei 5780|